aonemd/onpar/README.md

 ## Features

-- Lightweight
-- Written in Go which is more maintainable than C
+- The ability to schedule running each function indepdently
+- The extensibility to write any script and use its STDOUT and show it on bar
 - Currently shows date and time, battery level, volume level, DarkSky weather forecast, and keyboard layout
-- Can schedule running each function indepdently

 ## Installation

-- You need a working go environment
+- You need a working Go environment
+- Build the Go components in `components/` using `go build component_name.go`
+- Add your own components
+- You need to use the full path to the components folder or add the components folder to your $PATH
-- `go build onpar.go` to build the binary
+- `go build onpar.go` to build the main binary
-- Add the binary to your path
+- Add the binary to your $PATH
 - Add the path to the binary in your `.xinitrc`

 ## TODOs